The Iron Judge Was About to Free a Powerful Criminal — Until a Barefoot Girl Walked In and Spoke the One Truth He Could Not Bury

 Then Camila Espinoza.

-When Miguel Herrera’s conviction was finally overturned, Hector sat alone in the prison library with the order in his hands and did not trust himself to move for a very long time.
+When Miguel Herrera’s conviction was finally overturned, Hector sat alone in the prison library with the court order in his hands and did not trust himself to move for a very long time.

 He had once taken eight years from that man with the clean efficiency of a signed page.